4 First Steps With Your Data

 3 2 19 1 2 5 11 0004700

-To select all the people who are person one in their household (much more useful than you may think at this point) use:
+But you can also use it to select everyone who is person one in their household (more useful than you might think at this point):

 acs.xs(1, level='person')